-Establishing a Wellness Model for LGBTQ+ Persons with Anxiety and Depression and Other Physiological Dysfunctions
+Establishing a Wellness Model for LGBTQ+ Persons with Anxiety, Depression, and Comorbid Emotional Dysfunction

 Robert F. Mullen, Ph.D.